-As a young freelance Horn player, Timothy Ellis has appeared as guest principal with the London Sinfonietta, Bournemouth Symphony Orchestra, Philharmonia Orchestra and appeared on the soundtrack of Dunkirk.
-His solo career has included both recitals and concertos, the most recent being a solo recital appearance at the Leeds International Music Festival.
+As a young freelance horn player, Timothy Ellis has appeared as guest principal horn with the Philharmonia Orchestra, London Philharmonic Orchestra, Royal Philharmonic Orchestra, Royal Philharmonic Concert Orchestra, BBC Philharmonic Orchestra, Bournemouth Symphony Orchestra, and London Sinfonietta.
+He has also worked with English National Opera, the Royal Scottish National Orchestra, and the BBC Scottish Symphony Orchestra, as well as working on film sessions with Isobel Griffiths Ltd. His solo career has included both recitals and concertos, with notable concerts including a solo recital appearance at the Leeds International Music Festival, as well as performing Mozart’s 4th Horn Concerto with the Kingfisher Sinfonietta, conducted by Elgar Howarth.
 Also a keen chamber musician, Timothy is a founding member of the Buck Brass Trio, as well as a member of the flexi-group Ensemble Mirage.

-Timothy studied at the Royal Academy of Music, completing his undergraduate degree as a first study pianist under Carole Presland, and then his postgraduate as a first study Horn player, studying with Michael Thompson, Richard Watkins, Martin Owen, Katy Woolley, and Roger Montgomery.
-Whilst at the Academy Timothy worked with many illustrious musicians including Semyon Bychkov, Edward Gardner, Oliver Knussen, and Maxim Vengerov.
-Other achievements here include winning both the Dennis Brain Horn Prize and the Worshipful Company of Musicians Brass Ensemble Prize with the Buck Brass Trio.
-Timothy’s studies were gratefully supported by a Countess of Munster ‘Star’ Award, the Oliver Green memorial horn award from the Martin Musical Scholarship Fund, as well as a Royal Academy entrance scholarship.
+Timothy studied at the Royal Academy of Music, completing his undergraduate as a first study pianist under Carole Presland, and then his postgraduate as a first study horn player, studying with Michael Thompson, Richard Watkins, Martin Owen, and Roger Montgomery, graduating in 2017 with distinction.
+His achievements here include winning both the Dennis Brain Horn Prize and the Worshipful Company of Musicians Brass Ensemble Prize (with Buck Brass Trio) whilst still a first study pianist.
+Timothy’s studies were gratefully supported by a Countess of Munster ‘Star’ Award, the Philharmonia Orchestra / Martin Musical Scholarship Fund, where he was the 2015/16 recipient of the Oliver Green memorial horn award, as well as a Royal Academy entrance scholarship.

 Musicians’ Company Award: RAM Brass Ensemble 2014